Tuesday, April 10, 2018

 Cinnabar: "Across the borderline of time and space...
 A magic city of infinite possibilities...
 To experience the magic of Cinnabar... use this book as your map.
 Here are some of your traveling companions: Tourmaline Hayes, Network sex star.
 Obregon, the star scientist of the anti-city.
 Leah Sand, melancholy media artist.
 Jade Blue, the computer-womb-born catmother.
 Cougar Lou Landis, once a pudgy kid, now the last hero.
 Sidhe, the great white shark that sprang from oceans 350 million years deep!"

 Bantam published Hank Searls's novelization of Jaws 2 in April, 1978, two months before the film opened in theaters.
-Readers were given a choice between two variant Feck covers; one with a skier, and one without.
-You can clearly see where the removal of the skier by the art department left behind a blurry water splash in her stead.
-Bantam quickly wised up though and on all subsequent printings only the original unexpurgated cover was used.
+Readers were given a choice between two variant covers by Feck; one with a skier and one without.
+You can clearly see where the removal of the skier by the art department left behind a blurry water-splash in her stead.
+Though Bantam quickly saw the error of their way and on all subsequent printings only the original unexpurgated cover was used.

 If Lou Feck has any recognition outside of book publishing it's undoubtedly because of Jaws 2.
 The painting he created for the novelization was in turn used for the movie's poster, a rare double commission as it were.
 Feck's illustration, which pays tribute to Roger Kastel's original paperback cover art on Peter Benchley's bestselling novel Jaws (Bantam, 1975), is now part of our nation's entertainment legacy.